patrick-sharp/waypoint.nvim/README.md

   [x] jump to and select next waypoint while outside the float window [x] jump to and select prev waypoint while outside the float window [ ] add visual mode

+still got some weird treesitter behavior it seems like in the skhd repo I'm using, it will only properly highlight some highlights if the highlight is onscreen or close to it some, like header 2, appear to never work